Vizioz/Swagger-MCP/README.md

 2. Click "+ Add New MCP Server"
 3. Enter a name for the server (e.g., "Swagger MCP")
 4. Select "stdio" as the transport type
-5. Enter the command to run the server: `node path/to/swagger-mcp/build/index.js` and then if needed, add the command line arguments as mentioned above.
+5. Enter the command to run the server:
+   - Basic: `node path/to/swagger-mcp/build/index.js`
+   - With Swagger URL: `node path/to/swagger-mcp/build/index.js --swagger-url="https://your-api-url/swagger.json"`
 6. Click "Add"

 The Swagger MCP tools will now be available to the Cursor Agent in Composer.

+**Tip**: If you provide the `--swagger-url` CLI argument when configuring the server, you won't need to provide `swaggerFilePath` in tool calls, making the tools easier to use.

 ### Available Swagger MCP Tools

 The following tools are available through the MCP server:

 - `getSwaggerDefinition`: Downloads a Swagger definition from a URL
-- `listEndpoints`: Lists all endpoints from the Swagger definition
+- `listEndpoints`: Lists all endpoints from the Swagger definition (optional `swaggerFilePath`)
-- `listEndpointModels`: Lists all models used by a specific endpoint
+- `listEndpointModels`: Lists all models used by a specific endpoint (optional `swaggerFilePath`)
-- `generateModelCode`: Generates TypeScript code for a model
+- `generateModelCode`: Generates TypeScript code for a model (optional `swaggerFilePath`)
-- `generateEndpointToolCode`: Generates TypeScript code for an MCP tool definition
+- `generateEndpointToolCode`: Generates TypeScript code for an MCP tool definition (optional `swaggerFilePath`)

+**Swagger Definition Priority**: The tools determine which Swagger definition to use based on this priority:
+1. CLI `--swagger-url` argument (if provided when starting the server)
+2. `swaggerFilePath` parameter (if provided in the tool call)
+3. Error if neither is available

+If you start the server with `--swagger-url`, you can omit the `swaggerFilePath` parameter in tool calls for convenience.

 ### Available Swagger MCP Prompts